 - Contact Fabien Delerue (email@example.com or 713- 563-5827) prior to starting any project.

 - Read the below Policies and Procedures section for important information regarding offered by the GEMF.

 - Log in to https://mdanderson.ilabsolutions.com, register for an account, then go to the site to request the service(s).

 Recombinant DNA Experiments

 Service will be scheduled upon the receipt of all pertinent forms and documentation.
-All services will be provided according to the order in which requests were received.

 Specific Policies for Experiments

 The investigator is responsible for demonstrating a reliable scheme for identifying detection of the transgene at a single copy level by providing results from pilot experiments for this purpose.
 An aliquot of the plasmid needs to be provided to the GEMF for purification.
 The GEMF will provide protocols for single-copy detection upon request.

 Before initiating or designing any project, please contact Fabien Delerue.
 The GEMF is not liable for any project that have been designed and/or implemented without contacting the director.